Master of Social Work (Professional Qualifying)

 Equipment and facilities

 General campus resources are available including access to computer laboratories for individual study purposes.
-Access to video recording facilities will be made available to on-campus students during classes and for distance education students during residential schools.
+Access to video recording facilities will be made available to on-campus students during classes and for online students during residential schools.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.